The Tommy Steele Story: Box office

 Hudis felt it "was an astute and alert move to make the subject but at most I thought it would be a sterling support film.
 The success of the film and the way it rocketed to first feature status knocked me for six."

+The film was trade shown on 30 May 1957 and released in June.
+Nat Cohen called the movie "One of the most important, and certainly one of the most talked and written about, ot Anglo's current new British features."

+In July, Kinematograph Weekly reported the film was performing strongly and "it obviously appeals to younger generation, but non-rock n rollers are also going for the genial and talented Bermondsey boy."

-According to Kinematograph Weekly the film was "in the money" at the British box office in 1957 saying it "really went to town... playing repeat business with, if possible, even greater success."
+According to Kinematograph Weekly in December 1957 the film was "in the money" at the British box office for the year saying it "really went to town... playing repeat business with, if possible, even greater success."
 Another account listed it as the 13th most popular film at the British box office that year.
 Steele was voted the seventh most popular star in Britain for 1957.

 Nat Cohen claimed the film "paid for itself in two weeks on the circuit" and was successful in Australia, New Zealand, South Africa and Scandinavia.
 He added "the boy's a natural film find."
+The film was one of the most popular releases of the year in Austria.
+The movie was the first "rock n roll" film released in Spain.
+A popular European tour by Steele added to the success of the film there.

-It has been called Nat Cohen's "first really big hit".
+The movie has been called Nat Cohen's "first really big hit".

-Kine Weekly argued in 1959 the success of the movie was a turning point in the fortunes of Anglo Amalgamated, writing "Cohen and Levy still blush at the budget but the picture is regarded as a Wardour Street phenomenon.
+Kinematograph Weekly argued in 1959 the success of the movie was a turning point in the fortunes of Anglo Amalgamated, writing "Cohen and Levy still blush at the budget but the picture is regarded as a Wardour Street phenomenon.
 It made a fortune within its first year and continues to make money in every corner of the world it plays."
+The magazine stated in another piece the movie "has shown the value of catering for teenage audiences.
+Nat rightly points out that the younger people still want to go out to the cinema and they have money to spend; and mostly more to spare than hard-pressed parents.
+So Nat and partner Stuart Levy hope to keep the pot boiling with the new programmes."

 However academics Sue Harper and Vince Porter wrote the success of the film was "a flash in the pan" as Steele's subsequent movies were not as successful.
 These included two more for Cohen and Levy, The Duke Wore Jeans and Tommy the Toreador.